cobumusic/frontend-interview/README.md

 ## Getting Started
 Prerequisites: Node 20+

-1. Clone the repo: `git clone  https://github.com/Symby-Labs/frontend-interview.git`
+1. Fork the repo and clone it
 2. cd `frontend-interview`
 3. Create a git branch with your name
 4. `npm install`